METHADRENALINE/SMP-Creative/resource-packs/SMP&Creative-Content-Pack/TERMS.md

 * use SMP&Creative or METHADRENALINE logos, icons or assets to imply endorsement, partnership or official status;
 * claim ownership of this resource pack or its assets.

-## Credit

-If you modify or reference the resource pack assets themselves, credit is required:

-SMP&Creative Content Pack by METHADRENALINE

 ## No warranty

 This resource pack is provided as is, without warranty of any kind.